bonomani/devmon/docs/TEMPLATES.md

 upsBattRep  : red     : replacing : {upsBattRep}
 ```

-As you can see, the thresholds file consists of one entry per line, with each
-entry consisting of three to four fields separated by colons.
-The first field
+The thresholds file comprises one entry per line, each containing three to four fields separated by colons:
-in an entry is the data alias that the threshold is to be applied against.
+- The first field: The OID for which the threshold is applied
-The second field is the color that will be assigned to the data alias should
+- The second field: The color assigned if the threshold is met
-it match this threshold.
-The third field has the threshold values, which are
+- The third field: contains threshold values
-the values that the data alias in the first field will be compared against.
-You can have multiple values, delimited by vertical bars, in the third field.
+  - Cannot use OIDs (this is feature request, vote for it!)
-The fourth field is the threshold message, which will be assigned to the data
+- The fourth field: is the threshold message, that is a string that can contains OIDs, enclosed in {}
-alias in the first field if it matches this threshold.

-The threshold message can contain other data alias(es) (oids): if they are of a
-branch type they have to share indexes with the first field.
-If they are leafs
+  - If the message contains an OID of type 'branch': They have to share indexes with the first field
-they do not need as there is only one value.
-The threshold field cannot use
-data aliases (oids) value (this is feature request).
+  - And the message can also contain an OID of type 'leaf'

 ### The evaluation order
 2 levels: the precision level is evaluated first